phaniChidella/TicTacToe/README.md

 # TicTacToe using MVC paradigm
 TicTacToe.java is a basic Java implementation of the well-known Tic Tac Toe game using MVC approach.
 This is based on the outline given in the
-CS520 course at UMass, Amherst
+CS520 course at UMass, Amherst.
+Apart from the requirements mentioned below, the game is connected to a databese using SQLite which stores the names of the players and the winner of that particular round.

 ### Design Choices
 #### Model (M) - Contains the current state of the game and logic for checking win or tie